Poached Egg Salads with Pancetta Vinaigrette

 - 2 cups fresh arugula

 - In a large bowl, combine the artichokes, mushrooms, oil, rosemary, salt and pepper; transfer to an ungreased baking sheet.
-Bake at 425° for 10-15 minutes or until mushrooms are tender.
+Bake at 425° until mushrooms are tender, 10-15 minutes.

 - Meanwhile, in a large skillet, cook pancetta and shallot over medium heat until pancetta is crisp.
 Stir in the sherry vinegar, mustard and sugar; heat through.
 Transfer to a small bowl; gradually whisk in oil.
 Set aside.